OSU-CAR-MSL/Intelligent-Control-For-Multi-E-Axle-Based-Powertrain-/README.md

 2) **Traction Limits**: Calculating the maximum permissible torque for each e-axle based on dynamic vertical load transfer to prevent wheel slip.

-3) **Thermal Limits**: Monitoring and managing the disparate heat generation in the EMs resulting from uneven loading.
+3) **Thermal Limits**: Monitoring and managing the derated torque in the EMs resulting from uneven thermal stress.

 # Step 3: Component Level Coordination
 At this stage, the framework addresses the operational impacts of the optimal torque allocation determined in Step 2.
 The asymmetric torque commands cause uneven thermal and mechanical stresses across the electric machines (EMs) and their drivetrains, which can affect long-term reliability and performance.